-Bilateral relations between Switzerland and Chile are good and have become closer.
-The two countries cooperate successfully at the multilateral level on the basis of shared values.
+Bilateral relations between Switzerland and Chile are good and steadily moving forward.
+The two countries also have a good working relationship at the multilateral level on the basis of shared values.

 Bilateral relations Switzerland-Chile